livctr/us-ml-phd-rec/README.md

 ### Possibilities for improvement
 - Better embeddings: The current methodology to embed papers simply packages the title and abstract as input to the LLM.
 An extra step can be done in which an LLM extracts the topic, insights, methodologies, etc. in the papers so that there is more focus on content.
-- Model: At the time of writing, `gte-Qwen2-7B-instruct` appears to be the best at clustering in the arXiv section of the MTEB benchmark ([leaderboard](https://huggingface.co/spaces/mteb/leaderboard)).
+- Better Model: At the time of writing, `gte-Qwen2-7B-instruct` appears to be the best at clustering in the arXiv section of the MTEB benchmark ([leaderboard](https://huggingface.co/spaces/mteb/leaderboard)).
 More powerful models can be used, if they can somehow also be deployed.
-- Narrow scope: due to limited financial resources, only a select number of conferences and professors are explored.
+- Larger scope: due to limited financial resources, only a select number of conferences and professors are explored.
+The pipeline can be re-purposed to explore other exciting research areas outside of ML.
 - Handling name collisions.

 ### Selected conferences